Gold Nugget Plecostomus (Baryancistrus xanthellus)

 Gold Nugget plecos are relatively calm, and a very eye-catching species but are only recommended for well-established aquariums and experienced aquarists only.
 They require some thought in the choice of their tankmates.
 Males will get along fine with most fish but will possibly fight males of their own species or even other Plecos that would also hang out on the bottom of the aquarium.
-Species of fish that swim in the upper levels of the tank make great companions.
-Such fish will rarely bother a Pleco, and it will help to balance the structure of the tank.
+Species of fish that swim in the tank's upper levels make great companions.
+In addition to not bothering Plecos, such fish will help to balance the tank's structure.

 Gold Nugget Plecos are pretty much entirely black with a multitude of small yellow spots that cover their whole body.
 These spots are evenly spaced and roughly the same size all around.